syncliteio/SyncLiteLoggerJavaExtended/README.md

 ## Application Code Samples (SQL API)

-### 1. SQLite :
+### Transactional Devices :

-SQLite transactional device supports all database operations as supported by SQLite and performs transactional logging of all the DDL and DML operations performed by the application.
-It empowers developers to build use cases such as building data-intensive sync-ready applications, Edge + Cloud GenAI search and RAG applications, native SQL (hot) hot data stores, SQL application caches, edge enablement of cloud databases etc.
+Transactional devices (SQLite, DuckDB, Apache Derby, H2, HyperSQL) support all database operations and performs transactional logging of all the DDL and DML operations performed by the application.
+These empower developers to build use cases such as building data-intensive sync-ready applications, Edge + Cloud GenAI search and RAG applications, native SQL (hot) hot data stores, SQL application caches, edge enablement of cloud databases etc.

 #### Java
 ```